wultra/powerauth-crypto/docs/Advanced-Activation-Flows.md

 1. For the first case, the implementation is straightforward.
 Once the user retypes OTP back to Master Front-End Application, the activation can be completed on PowerAuth Server by calling [`commitActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-commitactivation) method.
 In case the commit fails, the number of commit attempts is limited to the [`MAX_FAILED_ATTEMPTS`](Computing-and-Validating-Authentication-Codes.md#constants-and-variables).

 2. In case the OTP is retyped in the mobile application, the additional RESTful endpoint has to be implemented on the Intermediate Server Application.
-We recommend to use our [ECIES encryption](End-To-End-Encryption.md) to protect such endpoint.
+We recommend to use our [End-to-End encryption](End-To-End-Encryption.md) to protect such endpoint.
 In case the commit fails, the number of commit attempts is limited to the [`MAX_FAILED_ATTEMPTS`](Computing-and-Validating-Authentication-Codes.md#constants-and-variables).

 For both cases, it's recommended to generate a new OTP in case that delivery failed (e.g. user did not receive SMS).
 You can use [`updateActivationOtp`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-updateactivationotp) method to set a new OTP to the PowerAuth Server.